Krernertok/learning_devops/docker/docker_notes.md

     docker container run --publish 80:80 --name webhost --detach nginx

+Run a command in the container and exit (--rm to remove container automatically):

+    docker container run --rm <image> <command>

 To run a stopped container (i.e. a container that was already run before) use:

     docker container start <container>